-The notice requiring trial by jury must be filed and served on all parties of record within 21 days after service of the notice of trial and at least 45 days before trial.
+The notice requiring trial by jury must be filed and served on all parties of record within 21 days after service of the notice of trial (and not later than at least 45 days before trial).
 In addition, the requiring party must pay to the sheriff, at least 45 days before trial, a sum sufficient to pay for the jury and the jury process (SCCR 12-6(3)).